UnnaturalProducts/msds-scraper/README.md

 This does require you have [Python 3.8](https://www.python.org/downloads/) installed on your machine and on your system Path. (_IMPORTANT_: Select the __Select the 'add to path' option.__ during installation).
+_Note: initial testing suggests that a Python installation may not be needed._

 After this, simply download the latest release executable for the [GitHub releases](https://github.com/UnnaturalProducts/msds-scraper/releases) and you should be good to go.